 • Carleton IT – Accepted

-Feb 18 - Applied to Carleton IT
+• Feb 18: Applied to Carleton IT

-April 30 - Personal confirmation from professor
+• April 30: Received personal confirmation from the professor